 Moreover, you can incentivize shoppers to buy additional products to increase basket size.

 Hyperlocal marketing becomes increasingly popular for a reason.
 Shoppers all around the world differ in their buying behavior.

 Analyze real-time data to understand how your international customers differ from each other in terms of their interests, purchasing powers, consumption habits, the discounts they are attracted to, etc. Create marketing campaigns that’ll appeal to buyer personas from each hyperlocalized region.

-In the long term, this strategy builds a loyalty relationship between you and customers.
+In the long term, this strategy builds a loyal relationship between you and customers.
 They feel like you know them, their interests, what’ll entice them to buy.
 In other words, your customer retention rate improves drastically.

 Compete on popular products

 Don’t apply store-wide discounts.
 Carefully pick the most popular products in your assortment.
 It’s a tactic used by Amazon, where the retailer lures customers into the website by offering competitive prices for the most popular products.
-Boosting conversions is a short term gain, but this strategy is advantageous in the long term too.
+Boosting conversions is a short-term gain, but this strategy is advantageous in the long term too.

 According to a former Amazon Business Leader, the giant converts many customers with this strategy, but its primary profits are not through these sales.

 Once these customers get through the door, they subconsciously assume that Amazon is the cheapest destination for shopping.
 They continue shopping from the retailer, which offers a seamless shopping experience and excellent customer service, and eventually become loyal customers.